mihaiTeam1988/flights-api/README.md

 * Swagger - API documentation

 ### Assumptions
-- because an offer cannot logically exist without a product, this has been introduced in the context as well even though the statement requires only endpoints for the offers
+- because an offer cannot logically exist without a product, this has been introduced in the context even though the statement requires only endpoints for the offers
 - Assumptions related to offers:
     - an offer starts and ends at midnight (12am), timezone is set to the running system's timezone